HAMZA-NASIR-PU/daily-learning/README.md

 ## Inline, Block, and inline-block in CSS

 - No margins, width, height, have not effect on inline HTML elements. font-size have effect.
+- What happens when you need inline elements that need margins and paddings ?
+Here comes `inline-block`

 ## Derivation of Area of Triangle